watson-intu/self-sdk/docs/workshops-devcon/1/lab-docs/workshop_1.md

 ### 1. Creating instances of Watson services
 To use Intu, you need operational instances of the following services in Bluemix: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.

 **Pro tip:** As you complete this task, you'll receive credentials for each service instance, and you'll need these credentials later.
-Open a new file in your favourite text editor and create a section for each service so that you can temporarily store its credentials.
+Open a new file in your favorite text editor and create a section for each service so that you can temporarily store its credentials.

-1. On the Bluemix dashboard, click **Catalog** in the top right navigation bar.
+1. On the Bluemix dashboard, click [**Catalog**](https://console.ng.bluemix.net/catalog/) in the top right navigation bar.

 2. In the All Categories menu on the left, under Services, click on **Watson**.
 3. Create an instance of the Conversation service.